Canon 1D X Mark II vs Hasselblad X1D

 It is notable that the X1D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1DX Mark II does not offer wifi capability.
+In contrast, the 1DX Mark II does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the 1DX Mark II and the X1D have been discontinued, but can regularly be found used on eBay.
 The 1DX Mark II was replaced by the Canon 1DX Mark III, while the X1D was followed by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.

 So what conclusions can be drawn?
 Is the Canon 1D X Mark II better than the Hasselblad X1D or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.